Background: Executive Order 14110 and the AI Governance Mandate

 Federal AI governance presents challenges that are fundamentally different from private sector deployments:

-- FedRAMP boundary constraints: All AI governance tooling had to operate within the agency's existing FedRAMP High authorization boundary.
-Introducing any cloud component that required a new ATO (Authority to Operate) was unacceptable given the timeline.
-This effectively required a fully on-premise deployment with no external dependencies.
+- FedRAMP boundary constraints: All AI governance tooling has to operate within the agency's existing FedRAMP High authorization boundary.
+Introducing any cloud component that requires a new ATO (Authority to Operate) is unacceptable given the timeline.
+This effectively requires a fully on-premise deployment with no external dependencies.

-- Cross-division deployment: The 12 divisions had different missions, data sensitivity levels, and AI use cases.
-Governance needed to be centralized for reporting and oversight while allowing division-specific policies for data handling and AI model access.
+- Cross-division deployment: The 10-15 divisions have different missions, data sensitivity levels, and AI use cases.
+Governance needs to be centralized for reporting and oversight while allowing division-specific policies for data handling and AI model access.

-The agency evaluated several AI governance platforms and found that most required cloud components, SaaS dependencies, or architectural patterns that would fall outside their FedRAMP boundary.
-They needed a solution that could be deployed as a self-contained, on-premise system with no external data dependencies.
+Most AI governance platforms require cloud components, SaaS dependencies, or architectural patterns that would fall outside the FedRAMP boundary.
+The archetype needs a solution that can be deployed as a self-contained, on-premise system with no external data dependencies.

 Air-Gapped Deployment Considerations

-Two of the agency's 12 divisions operate in environments with restricted internet connectivity.
-While not fully air-gapped, these divisions required AI governance tooling that could function with limited or intermittent connectivity to external networks.
-The governance platform needed to support on-premise AI models for these divisions while maintaining consistent policy enforcement and audit logging regardless of connectivity status.
+Some divisions in this archetype typically operate in environments with restricted internet connectivity.
+While not fully air-gapped, these divisions require AI governance tooling that can function with limited or intermittent connectivity to external networks.
+The governance platform needs to support on-premise AI models for these divisions while maintaining consistent policy enforcement and audit logging regardless of connectivity status.

 The Solution: On-Premise Deployment with NIST AI RMF Mapping

-Areebi was selected because its single golden image architecture could be deployed entirely within the agency's existing FedRAMP boundary with no external dependencies.
-The deployment was structured in four phases:
+Areebi's single golden image architecture is designed to deploy entirely within an agency's existing FedRAMP boundary with no external dependencies.
+A typical phased deployment for this archetype looks like:

 - Phase 1 - Infrastructure and authorization (Weeks 1-3).
-The Areebi golden image was deployed on the agency's on-premise Kubernetes cluster within the existing FedRAMP High boundary.
-The agency's security team conducted a security assessment against NIST 800-53 controls and determined that Areebi's deployment within the existing boundary did not require a new ATO - it fell under the existing system's authorization with a configuration change documented in the system security plan (SSP).
+The Areebi golden image is deployed on the agency's on-premise Kubernetes cluster within the existing FedRAMP High boundary.
+The agency's security team conducts a security assessment against NIST 800-53 controls.
+By design, Areebi's deployment within the existing boundary should fall under the existing system's authorization with a configuration change documented in the system security plan (SSP) - actual ATO impact must be confirmed with each agency's authorizing official.

 - Phase 2 - NIST AI RMF policy configuration (Weeks 3-5).
-Areebi's policy engine was configured to map directly to the four NIST AI RMF core functions.
-Govern policies established accountability structures and organizational AI use policies.
-Map policies classified AI use cases by risk level.
-Measure policies defined metrics and monitoring thresholds.
-Manage policies established response procedures for AI incidents and policy violations.
+Areebi's policy engine is configured to map directly to the four NIST AI RMF core functions.
+Govern policies establish accountability structures and organizational AI use policies.
+Map policies classify AI use cases by risk level.
+Measure policies define metrics and monitoring thresholds.
+Manage policies establish response procedures for AI incidents and policy violations.

 - Phase 3 - Division onboarding (Weeks 5-10).
-Each of the 12 divisions was onboarded to the platform with division-specific workspaces, AI model access policies, and DLP configurations.
-Divisions handling CUI (Controlled Unclassified Information) received enhanced DLP rules and restricted model access.
-Two restricted-connectivity divisions were configured with local AI model access via Ollama integration for on-premise inference.
+Each division is onboarded to the platform with division-specific workspaces, AI model access policies, and DLP configurations.
+Divisions handling CUI (Controlled Unclassified Information) receive enhanced DLP rules and restricted model access.
+Restricted-connectivity divisions are configured with local AI model access via Ollama integration for on-premise inference.

 - Phase 4 - Reporting automation and go-live (Weeks 10-12).
-OMB M-24-10 reporting templates were configured in Areebi's compliance reporting engine, enabling automated generation of required agency AI use case inventories, risk assessments, and governance control documentation.
-The platform went fully operational across all 12 divisions with 1,500+ active users.
+OMB M-24-10 reporting templates are configured in Areebi's compliance reporting engine, enabling automated generation of required agency AI use case inventories, risk assessments, and governance control documentation.

-The deployment was executed by the agency's internal IT team with support from Areebi's implementation engineers operating under appropriate clearance and access agreements.
+The deployment is designed to be executed by the agency's internal IT team with support from Areebi's implementation engineers operating under appropriate clearance and access agreements.

 NIST AI RMF Core Function Mapping

-Each of the four NIST AI RMF core functions was mapped to specific Areebi platform capabilities:
+Each of the four NIST AI RMF core functions maps to specific Areebi platform capabilities:

 - GOVERN: Role-based access controls, organizational AI use policies, accountability assignments, and approval workflows for new AI use cases.